Transferring funds across borders is never easy as you need to deal with different currencies, exchange rates, transfer

 In Payoneer, the transfer takes place within 1-3 days.

 How To Send Money From Payoneer to Wise?

-To make money transaction from Payoneer to Transferwise or any other bank account takes only couple of steps and most likely – you have already done them.
+To make money transactions from Payoneer to Wise or any other bank account takes only a couple of steps and most likely – you have already done them.

-But if not, let’s take a look how you can send money from your Payoneer account.
+But if not, let’s take a look at how you can send money from Payoneer accounts.

 1st Step: Go to Bank Accounts in Settings (top-right corner)

 2nd Step: Navigate to Pay and then Make A Payment

-3rd Step: Add Transferwise or any other recipient bank account
+3rd Step: Add Wise or any other recipient bank account

 After you have added the recipient account – you will have to wait for the approval of the recipient, but it usually doesn’t take long and quickly enough you will be able to make payments.

 4th Step: Choose recipient and make a payment

-5th Step: Send money from Payoneer to Transferwise
+5th Step: Send money from Payoneer to Wise

 In the last step you have to choose from which account you want to make a payment and add necessary information.

 How To Send Money From Wise to Payoneer?

-The process for money transaction from Transferwise to Payoneer or any other bank is even more simpler.
+The process for money transactions from Wise to Payoneer or any other bank is even more simple.
+So if you want to send money from Wise to Payoneer you need to follow these easy steps.

 Actually Wise itself guides you through the payment process so it’s easy to follow.